anCRONIK/cookbook-app-system/backend-api/README.md

 TODO... define them etc

+# Local setup

+There is `docker-compose.yml` file in the project root directory.
+That file depends on the `liquibase` project which is expected to be in the same hierarchy as this project (this means that _backend-api_ and _liquibase_ project should be in the same directory).
+Docker compose will start Apache Cassandra the Wiremock for all other dependencies.
+After Cassandra is "alive", keypoint will be created and liquibase will create needed tables and initial data.

 # Tests

 By default, only unit test are running in maven lifecycle.
 Integration and acceptance tests are separated from that